Lawrence Grossberg: Affect

 For Grossberg, affect is a crucial type or plane of cultural effects.
 It is what one might normally call "feelings," but encompasses a variety of discourses, each producing specific qualities and intensities.
 These include emotions, passions, attention, moods, outlooks, sentiments, desires, longings, concerns or what matters, belongings or identifications, states of energy (such as panic and calm), etc. He describes affect as "what gives 'color,' 'tone,' or 'texture' to the lived."

 Grossberg treats affect as a kind of glue that binds relations, helping create unities from heterogeneous elements in a social field (while stories, he says, are another kind of glue that define those connections, the relations among the elements).
 Affect constitutes a sense of these unities as a livable landscape that social actors, institutions, and other agents navigate.
 For Grossberg affect is always organized into specific architectures or "affective formations."
 Affective formations define the social landscape's vitality—the "livedness" of social existence.
 In short, these affective formations constitute the ways people are attuned to the world.
 And they hold back—even tame—chaotic forces threatening to de-unify (disarticulate, or prise apart) that livable landscape.

 In more recent work, Grossberg uses the phrase "quasi-autonomy of affect" to describe a specific historical development: the increasing distance between (or separation of) the relations between affective formations and other cultural formations.
 As the relations have become weaker, the taken-for-granted, intimate connection between affects and other cultural effects (especially the meanings and values to which they have been almost always attached) has been broken, disarticulated.
-The affective dimension—or plane of livable landscapes—has become ever more independent or autonomous.
-The result is that both culture has become almost entirely affective, and the livable landscape is becoming an affective landscape.
+The affective dimension has become ever more independent or autonomous.
+The result is that both (1) culture has become almost entirely affective and (2) the livable landscape is becoming an affective landscape.

 Grossberg has stated that he developed his notion of affect in part from his early reading of Raymond Williams (particularly Williams' concept of "structures of feeling") and Richard Hoggart (who once described the cultural studies project as the work of explaining "what it feels like to be alive at a particular time and place").